Skip to main content

 Small businesses often need less functionality and levels of support from their payroll software, which is reflected in the price.

-There are even some free options out there for organizations on a really tight budget (Payroll4free, HR.my, ExcelPayroll).
+There are even some free options out there for organizations on a really tight budget (Payroll4free, HR.my, ExcelPayroll) and don’t mind conducting more manual processes.

 Features generally include basic payroll processing, tax calculations, direct deposits, and employee self-service portals.